All Episodes

 Certainly, that's how he created the source, a few concepts, and then people went and developed them.

-Um I don't know.
+Um, I don't know.

 What I've heard is that some women were telling the other women, and some women didn't.

-So I imagine some women weren't, and some women were.
+So, I imagine some women weren't, and some women were.

-No, and you know, I talked with him about it, and he says, you know, it's it's because I'm controversial because even if they did exactly what this they said they did, even if it was like non-disclose whose initials it was, but it was Brad Pitt or Abraham Lincoln, it wouldn't be a problem.
+Because even if they did exactly what this they said they did, even if it was like non-disclosed whose initials it was, but it was Brad Pitt or Abraham Lincoln, it wouldn't be a problem.

-So he had bad enemies, and then also, you know, you have the New York Times and all these women and HBO saying this that you have like all these things being said and these documentaries being done, and the prosecution buys it.
+You have like all these things being said and these documentaries being done, and the prosecution buys it.

-But you know, once they created this big thing, and then they realize there's no proof.
+But, you know, once they created this big thing, and then they realize there's no proof.

 And if you analyze the charges, there's none of the elements was met with evidence, not one of them.

-And there they find themselves in the situations where they went and they said this was this massive sex cult, and there's no sex, there's no evidence, and all of the codependents are already standing to defend themselves together.
+And they find themselves in these situations where they went and they said this was this massive sex cult, and there's no sex, there's no evidence.

 Well, even if it was a sex cult, a sex cult isn't illegal.

-What they were saying was true.
+Even if it was what they were saying was true.

-And then suddenly this child point appears, and everyone please.
+And then suddenly this child point appears.

 Yeah.